-James’s practice focuses on regulatory compliance, emerging contaminants, environmental review and renewables.
+James’s practice focuses on consumer product regulatory compliance, emerging contaminants, and environmental review.

-He has experience with permitting and defending renewable projects.
+He also has experience with permitting and defending projects on public lands, with particular emphasis on renewable energy development.
 He has worked on cases arising under the Clean Water Act, Clean Air Act, National Environmental Policy Act, Endangered Species Act, National Forest Management Act, Federal Land Policy & Management Act, and Comprehensive Environmental Response, Compensation, & Liability Act.
+James also maintains a pro bono litigation practice focused on gun violence prevention.

 Prior to joining Marten Law, James clerked for Chief Judge Brian M. Morris of the United States District Court, District of Montana in Great Falls, MT.
 He graduated from Harvard Law School (cum laude) where he was Editor-in-Chief of the Harvard Environmental Law Review, while also earning an MPP from the John F. Kennedy School of Government.
 He gained significant experience in environmental law while interning for the U.S. Department of Justice and the Natural Resources Defense Council.
-He also interned for the Massachusetts Senate Counsel’s Office and with the Navajo Nation Department of Justice in Window Rock, AZ.
+He also interned for the Navajo Nation Department of Justice in Window Rock, AZ.

 - Counsel to technology company developing autonomous, all-electric delivery vehicles in compliance with CAA

-- Counsel to Fortune 100 company defending enforcement action brought under state air quality laws
+- Counsel to Fortune 100 retailer defending enforcement action brought under state air quality laws

 - Trial Counsel to New Mexico local governments for recovery of costs to remediate municipal water supplies contaminated by hazardous substances used by private companies and the U.S. military